hako-mikan/sd-webui-supermerger/elemental_en.md

 1. Detail/Noise
 2. Detail/Noise
 3. Detail/Noise
 4. Contrast/Detail
+5. Brightness
-5. Color Tone 1
+6. Color Tone 1 (Cyan-Red)
-6. Color Tone 2
+7. Color Tone 2 (Magenta-Green)
-7. Color Tone 3
+8. Color Tone 3 (Yellow-Blue)

 Please be aware that as the level of detail increases, so inevitably does the noise.
 Also, when using Hires.fix, the output may look different, so I recommend testing it with the expected settings.
 The values should be good up to about 5/-5, but it depends on the model.
 Entering a positive value will increase the level of detail.
 There are three types of color tones, which seem to correspond roughly to color balance.